pyomeca/bioptim/README.md

         raise NotImplementedError
 ```

-If you do not want to start from scratch, you can instead inherit from already defined classes like `BirbdModel` and `TorqueDynamics`, and then, override or add the methods that you need.
+If you do not want to start from scratch, you can instead inherit from already defined classes like `BiorbdModel` and `TorqueDynamics`, and then, override or add the methods that you need.
 To help you, here are some of the currently available variable configuration:
 - States:
   - `States.Q`: the generalized coordinates (q)